pygame-community/pygame-ce/docs/reST/ref/surface.rst

       | :sl:`set the color value for a single pixel`
       | :sg:`set_at((x, y), Color) -> None`

       Set the ``RGBA`` or mapped integer color value for a single pixel.
-The pixel can either be given as Sequence or as a Vector2.
 If the Surface does not have per pixel alphas, the alpha value is ignored.
       Setting pixels outside the Surface area or outside the Surface clipping will have no effect.